How to light product photography and take high-quality photos of items you make to sell.

 If you want to try using natural light for your product photos, you have two options:

-If you want to make the leap from using natural light to artificial light, and your products are small enough for a tabletop setup, consider light box product photography.
-It's an uncomplicated, affordable way to start lighting your product photography with artificial light.
+If you want to make the leap from using natural light to artificial light, and you are photographing small objects that work in a tabletop setup, consider using a light box.

 What is light box product photography?